 Don’t be afraid to try keywords that were converting at a higher cost than other keywords.
 It is possible that the lower cost-per-click in display, mixed in with a solid display ad, will make these keywords convert at a lower cost.

 When competition rises, your cost per click goes up.
 One of our clients in the ecommerce vertical experienced just this phenomenon.
 We had been running search campaigns very effectively, generating hundreds of conversions each month, but competition had steadily been pushing our cost per conversion up.
 We decided to make a budget shift to display that generated incredible results.

 Not only did we surpass our best performing months in history, we increased traffic to the site by 67%, further feeding our successful remarketing campaigns.
 All without changing the budget.

 In a four-month span, three new major players had entered the auction for our keywords, driving our cost per conversion upwards.

 (September was the transition period.)

 Shifting the budget away from search allowed us to blow away our impression numbers, substantially increase clicks and nearly double conversions in a time period that normally experiences traffic drops for this industry.

 I encourage you to try contextual display out in your own campaigns or with clients, whatever the industry.
 Feel free to comment with any questions.

 Max DesMarais is an SEO & PPC Specialist for Vital Design, a web design, digital marketing and PPC management company.
-He manages clients’ Facebook, AdWords and LinkedIn campaigns in a wide array of industries.
+He manages clients’ Facebook, Google Ads (formerly known as AdWords), and LinkedIn campaigns in a wide array of industries.
 He is also a part of the SEO department, allowing him to help clients balance efforts on both organic and paid fronts.